TOPSTEP ARTICLE · RULES

 Does the contract cap interact with the consistency rule?

 Indirectly.
-The 50% consistency rule says your best winning day must stay below 50% of cycle profit.
+The 50% consistency rule says your best winning day must stay at or below 50% of the Profit Target, so $1,500 on the $50K.
 Maxing out the contract cap on one good day produces an outsized winner that risks tripping consistency, even though the contract cap itself was respected.
 Most Topstep traders deliberately size below the cap to keep daily P&L distribution flatter.
 See the consistency rule article for the math.

 Can I scale into a position past the cap if I close part of it later?